mviereck/x11docker/README.md

 #Known issues / ToDo:
 major:
  - sometimes even well working desktops like lxde and xfce show damaged icons or cannot run desktop manager.
 Stopping and restarting often solves the issue.
 It seems to be a problem either in X or in the connection between X and container.
- - The main display 0: is not accessable for containers, as it should be, but the new X server needs to have an authentication so only the container can access it (not implemented yet, important to do).<br>
+ - The main display 0: is not accessable for containers, and that is as it should be, but the new X server needs to have its own authentication so only the container can access it (not implemented yet, important to do).<br>

 minor:<br>
  - containers have to run on the same X socket as the image was running on when creating the container